dialaabulkhail/Reading-Notes/Read_Class04.md

 Pytest is a library in Python used to test codes

 ### Fixtures
+A fixture provides a defined, reliable and consistent context for the tests.

+We can tell pytest that a particular function is a fixture by decorating it with @pytest.fixture

 **"parametrized tests"**[^3]
 >> When you're writing tests, you're rarely going to write just one or two.
 Rather, you're going to write an entire "test suite", with each test aiming to check a different path through your code.
 In many cases, this means you'll have a few tests with similar characteristics, something that pytest handles with "parametrized tests".